What should you look out for when buying your first home?

 When viewing your potential first home, it’s easy to look at it through rose-tinted glasses and you might fail to spot things that can cause serious problems later on.
 If you have a family member or friend who’s in the building trade, it may be a good idea to take them along to view the property.
 They could see issues that you miss, and you can even use these problems as bargaining tools to drive down the price of the house.

 - Damp and mould

 - Anything that will be expensive to repair

-While it’s best practice to ensure that the home you’re buying is safe and will not drive you to ruin with expensive repairs, you also need to be realistic.
-You may need to settle for certain things.
-Poorly laid carpet or ugly floral wallpaper may not be your first choice, but they are certainly things you can fix once you’ve settled into your mortgage payments.
+While it’s best practice to ensure that the home you’re buying is safe and doesn’t need hugely expensive repairs, you also need to be realistic.
+You may need to settle for certain things – poorly laid carpet or ugly wallpaper may not be your first choice, but they’re certainly things you can fix once you’ve settled into your mortgage payments.
 As long as your basic needs are met and the house is safe, don’t write it off.